 “Joan really understands where I’m coming from.
 She provides constructive “direction” when needed.
 Was able to be appropriately pro-active in improving compensation – it worked!”
 R.S. – career advancement

 Our Counselors Have Real-World Experience

-“Joan’s guidance and ability to help me figure things out on my own have helped me immensely.
+“My career counselor’s guidance and ability to help me figure things out on my own have helped me immensely.
 As a result of working with her: I have a new outlook on life in general– I’m happier; I’ve been able to work through several issues that have been hindering me from figuring out what I want to do career-wise.”
 S.C. – career direction